Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Methodology

 where $\alpha \in [0,1]$ balances the two factors.
 A high suspicion score for a particular model on a particular prompt indicates that the model is both very certain in its answer and that this answer is unusual compared to other models.
-Such cases are flagged as potential semantic backdoors.
-Notably, we define a model's \textit{Confidence} as the normalized inverse entropy of its responses (with 1.0 corresponding to zero entropy).
-For cross-model comparison, we extract each model's representative answer (from its largest semantic cluster) and perform pairwise entailment checks between models.
-A model's \textit{Divergence} is then calculated as the fraction of other models whose representative answers semantically differ from the model in question, based on entailment checks using the same entailment method from Stage III.
+Such cases are flagged as semantic inconsistencies.
+Notably, we define a model's \textit{Confidence} as one minus the normalized entropy of its responses, scaled to 0--100 (with 100 corresponding to zero entropy).
+For cross‑model comparison, we extract each model's representative answer (from its largest semantic cluster) and perform pairwise entailment checks between models.
+A model's \textit{Divergence} is calculated as a weighted combination of (i) the percentage of other models whose representative answers semantically differ from the model in question, and (ii) the average magnitude of semantic divergence from disagreeing models, based on entailment checks using the same entailment method from Stage III.
+The suspicion score $S$ ranges from 0 to 100, with higher scores indicating stronger evidence of semantic inconsistency.
+We use $\alpha = 0.4$.
 Algorithm~\ref{alg:raven_overview} provides an overview of the RAVEN pipeline.
 Full algorithmic details, and entailment implementation specifics are provided in Appendices~\ref{sec:appendix-dataset} and~\ref{sec:appendix-entailment}.
+Flagging is orthogonal to correctness; any normative benchmarking is an optional post‑flag review and is not a criterion for flagging.

+To show the feasibility of concept-level conditioning and validate our approach, we conduct a controlled experiment that deliberately induces a concept-conditioned stance shift in multiple LLMs.
+The next section details this setup, followed by broader evaluations on real-world models and domains.